james-stevens/pyrar/README.md

 # Open Source EPP DNS Registrar & self-contained Registry
-Python engine & rest/api with JS webui to provide a complete Domain Name Registrar
+Python engine & rest/api with JS webui to provide a complete Domain Name Registry & Registrar

-### This software is still undergoing constant & rapid development, so please come back later

 To see a demo of it running the current latest `master` go to https://nameshake.net/